Saturday, October 31, 2020

 #GlobalMILweek virtual conference

-MIL for equality: Women, refugees, persons with disabilities, and indigenous peoples
+MIL for equality: Women, refugees, persons with disabilities, and indigenous peoples;

-Implementation and evaluation of MIL policies and curricula: long-term defenses against disinformation
+Implementation and evaluation of MIL policies and curricula: long-term defenses against disinformation and

 Press Conference - 'Youth Tackling the Disinfodemic: Outcome of the Global MIL Youth Hackathon'